-For the period 1 July 2019 to 30 June 2020, the Executive Mayoral Committee was made up of councillors drawn from the ANC and AUF alliance, where-after the coalition agreement was cancelled.
+For the period 1 July 2020 to 16 April 2021, the Executive Mayoral Committee was made up of councillors drawn from the ANC and AUF alliance, where-after the Executive Mayor, Councillor M P Lobese was removed as Executive Mayor on 16 April 2021, as per Council resolution Resolution 9.1.
+Councillor S E Gcabayi was subsequently appointed as Acting Executive Mayor.